shaneabbley/Mission-to-Mars/README.md

 # Mission-to-Mars

-### Website using Flask and MongoDB to scrape and present Mars data.
+A Flask web app that uses MongoDB to store scraped Mars data.